Information you need to know before lodging an application for a new passport. Necessary documents, application forms and useful tips.

 Greek citizens, who permanently reside abroad, or are abroad for specific reasons and who find themselves in Greece for a certain period of time may, by exemption, submit supporting documents at the Hellenic Passport Office in their area of temporary residence.

-Permanent overseas residents who wish to be issued a passport and do not have a Greek identity card, a photocopy of which is required to be submitted along with the application, must submit a birth certificate or certificate of civil (family) status from the municipality in which they are registered.
+Permanent overseas residents who wish to be issued a passport at a consular authority and do not have a Greek identity card, a photocopy of which is required to be submitted along with the application, must submit a birth certificate or certificate of civil (family) status from the municipality in which they are registered.
 Affixed on this certificate, given that there is a minor under the age of twelve (12), must be a photograph of the minor and validated certification of his/her identity.
 If, however the minor is over the age of twelve (12) the photograph and validated certificate of identity is only necessary if there is no valid Greek passport.